 C. Crystal meth.

-Den has entrusted me with his original hand-written science-fiction novel – penned on night shift as a door manufacturer in 2009.
-It’s written in code into a 2007 A4 week-to-view diary.
+Den has entrusted me with his original hand-written science-fiction novel.
+Penned during night-shift as a door manufacturer in 2009, it’s written in code into a 2007 A4 week-to-view diary.
 Sitting, ready to introduce his creative masterpiece, Dennis asks,

 “I’m not sure, Dennis.”